 There is no doubt that the pace of change in today’s business is both dramatic and disruptive.
 In some cases, coronavirus has played a role in accelerating it.
 In others, the business landscape has been rapidly reforming since long before COVID – the lockdowns have only kicked up the speed of change.
 One such sector is “fintech”, a term that combines the words “financial’ and ‘technology”.
 Drawing on the Bank of England’s definition, it is technology-enabled financial innovation, which in turn alters the way financial institutions provide – and consumers and businesses use – financial services.1 If you have sent money to a friend or split a restaurant bill, you have seen fintech in action.
 According to KPMG, in the UK alone, investment in the sector soared to some $37 billion in 2021, representing a sevenfold increase from 2020.2 It is, however, necessary to note that most fintech applications build on existing technologies to simply make money matters easier and faster.
-Therefore, fintech is, contrary to the common belief, not only confined to start-ups; traditional financial services incumbents can also take on fintech.
+Contrary to popular belief, fintech is not limited to start-ups.
+Traditional financial service providers can also enter the fintech arena.
+To keep up with this fast-moving industry, stay informed with Top Fintech Media Outlets for the latest news and trends.
 Given how rapidly evolving this sector is, in this article, we would like to share some of the latest developments observed.

 The use of AI is mostly for back-end improvements